 - An introduction to and demonstration of TCM diagnoses at a traditional medical clinic

-- A TCM herbal plant identification trip
+- A TCM herbal plant identification session

 - An explanation of traditional medicinal food at a restaurant